Kristina01111000/Drws_site/README.md

 - something about ideas for what to do outside other than swimming when it it really hot
 - then an answer can be go for walks/ bike rides in the early morning, or after sunset when it is cooled, go for hikes in shaded areas
 - maybe add something about the air quality due t the fires in quebec?
+- talk about the bad weather from the quebec fires?
+- maybe something about the bad air quality from it?

 Nutrition group